redbrick/blog/posts/retrospect.md

 Last few steps!
 To decode your audio file, navigate to [apt.open-weather.community](apt.open-weather.community).
 Select the Choose File button, and upload your EXPORTED .wav.
 Keep the same settings selected that the website provides (Absolute Value), and then decode!

 Wait a moment for the magic to happen, et voila!
-All going well, you'll have a looooooong image that somewhat looks like an aerial view.
-Mess around with the channel settings and the 'seconds' input to try catch a good part of your recording.
+All going well, you'll have a *looooooong* image that somewhat looks like an aerial view.
+Mess around with the channel settings and the `seconds` input to try catch a good part of your recording.
 Then, press and hold to save.

 All going well, you can tell everyone that you have successfully detected, intercepted and decoded vital observation data from a foreign nation's active orbiting satellites, and be a big flex on all your friends who are none the wiser! (or who do not really care!)
 Easy, right?